The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the interdental spaces.

 Design, usability, clean & general use

-The nozzle on the top that feeds the water into the mouth almost looks lost against it.
+The nozzle on the top that feeds the water into the mouth almost looks lost against the tall flosser body.

-The primary colors used on the plastic body are white and silver.
+The overall design of the WF-03 is fairly smart.
+The primary colours used on the plastic body are white and silver.

 The rounded rectangle shaped power slider has a raised bar across the middle which gives a grip/natural rest for the finger to interact with the switch.
 Defaulted in 0, for the off position, move to I for the first power setting and II for the most powerful water jet.

 The sides of the flosser are a matt white with a smooth finish.
 The front silver panel had more of a glossy finish.